-It would have worked out because, as it turned out, I went back to Zimbabwe a few years later and it had just changed hands, by coincidence, for about $13 million.
+It would have worked out because as it turned out I went back to Zimbabwe a few years later and it had just changed hands by coincidence for $13.5 million.
 So that would have been a nice hit.

 Nick Giambruno: Tell us about the time you invested in Hong Kong during the China crisis of 1986.

 Doug Casey: That worked out very well, actually.